-A poignant comedy would be one way to describe this film by Sergio Rubini except that it's not trying very hard to be comedic and very little is actually played for laughs.
+A poignant comedy would be one way to describe this film by Sergio Rubini except that Il Grande Spirito is not trying very hard to be comedic and very little is actually played for laughs.
 It's an offbeat and original movie about a small time thief who becomes entangled with a very peculiar character who is quietly living his solitary life on the rooftops of Taranto (in Puglia) according to the ethos of a Sioux indian.
 So, yes, the peculiar character in the story is not quite playing with a full deck, something along the lines of Dustin Hoffman's character in Rain Man perhaps.

 A co-dependency develops by force of circumstances and the film explores the impact of this on the protagonist, but thankfully Sergio Rubini largely avoids the predictable Hollywoodesque march towards redemption and salvation.
 The thief remains a thief, changed perhaps but definitely not on his way to sainthood.